dpryan79/MethIndelRealigner/README.md

 To Do
 =====
  - [ ] Using a bunch of spinlocks seems like a wasteful way to multithread.
 Perhaps we can chaing wake-up between functions with condition variables.
  - [ ] During graph DFS traversal, only vertices with in-degree >1 need to be tracked.
 This is similar to a clever memory-saving trick that minia uses.
-Similarly, switching to a hash would use a little more memory but end up being faster.
- - [ ] Test memory and speed requirements of just using a hash to store the kmers rather than a bloom filter or count min sketch.
+ - [X] Test memory and speed requirements of just using a hash to store the kmers rather than a bloom filter or count min sketch.
  - [ ] Use hyperloglog or something similar to estimate the number of unique kmers present in the heap.
+The performance/accuracy of the methods can be compared to the hash table version.